stoicsoftware/stoicsoftware.github.io/views/en/cookbooks/search/search-empty.md

 ---
-label: 'Filtering by Empty Fields'
-eleventyNavigation:
-  key: search-empty
-  title: 'Filtering by Empty Fields'
+chapterTitle: 'Filtering by Empty Fields'
-  order: 60
 ---

 It is often the case that we will need to search for an empty field.
 How we filter for empty fields will vary